pmeggi/introsde_finalproject/README.md

 ## Module Description
 The vLifeCoach Architecture is composed by following components:
 * **Data Services (implemented using SOAP Technology):**

-* **Business Logic Services (implemented using REST Technology):**
+* **Business Logic Services (implemented using REST Technology):** myVirtualCoachPeopleService is a web service that serves all requests related to person and person measurements;
+  myVirtualCoachGoalService is a web service that serves all requests related to person goals;
+  myVirtualCoachTaskService is a web service that serves all requests related to person reminders;
+  myVirtualCoachTrackingService is a web service that serves all requests related to person goals/reminders tracking;
+  All these services receive requests from the Process Centric Service - vLifeCoachService and get data from the data layer    and processes it to send results back.

-* **Process Centric Services (implemented using REST Technology):** myVirtualCoachService is a web service that serve all requests coming from console application myVirtualCoachApp and       redirecting the request to proper Business Logic Service.
+* **Process Centric Services (implemented using REST Technology):** vLifeCooachService is a web service that serve all requests coming from console application myVirtualCoachApp and       redirecting the request to proper Business Logic Service.

-* **User Interface:**
-  myVirtualCoachApp is an client console java application which calls the Process Centric Service - vLifeCoachService to provide to the users with the application functionalities.
+* **User Interface (Console Java Application):** myVirtualCoachApp is an client console java application which calls the Process Centric Service - vLifeCoachService to provide to the users with the application functionalities.